biomechday/cmu-nbd-S2023/_members/devarsh-vispute.md

   - D Vispute
 ---

 Devarsh is a PhD candidate in Mechanical Engineering.
-His research interests include hermal management and thermal-fluid systems, with computational analysis and design.
+His research interests include thermal management and thermal-fluid systems, with computational analysis and design.